AgEagle Aerial Systems Inc. [UAVS] – Mismatched value and price: Is it Worth Buying?

 AgEagle Aerial Systems Inc. [AMEX:UAVS]: Analyst Rating and Earnings

-Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
-For AgEagle Aerial Systems Inc. [UAVS], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in Invalid Date.
-This is compared to its latest closing price of $0.69.
+Experts stock market traders frequently make a point to check what top Wall Street analysts say regarding a potential buy.
+Regarding AgEagle Aerial Systems Inc. [UAVS] currently, the latest Wall Street ratings we can see is from the fiscal quarter that’s going to end in Invalid Date.
+On average, stock market experts give UAVS an Buy rating.
+The average 12-month price forecast for this stock is $1.28, with the high estimate being $453.75, the low estimate being $453.75 and the median estimate amounting to $453.75.
+This is compared to its latest closing price of $1.45.

 Fundamental Analysis of AgEagle Aerial Systems Inc. [UAVS]